 Authentic Moroccan Mint Tea & Food

 I couldn’t get enough of the mint tea.
 I know it was just a leaf in a glass, but it was perfectly minty and sweet.
 It was in a small shot-like glass, which wasn’t enough for me.
-My mouth is watering just thinking about it.
-It was by far the best tea I have ever drank, and I am no stranger to herbal teas.

-We didn’t get to see inside anything as this was basically a speed tour for visitors from Spain.
+We didn’t get to see anything inside as this was basically a speed tour for visitors from Spain.
 However, if you’re visiting for more than a few hours, I would have loved to have seen the Caves of Hercules.

 Feeling refreshed after lunch, we got to see what most people were looking forward to the most: carpet shops.
 This is one of those things Morocco is known for.
 It was fascinating to see the people talk about how carpets are made.
 They showed us various rugs with different patterns and weaving styles.

 Have you ever been to Morocco?
-Where would you love to visit?